gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ### Storing Git data in an alternative directory

-By default, omnibus-gitlab stores Git repository data under `/var/opt/gitlab/git-data`: repositories are stored in `/var/opt/gitlab/git-data/repositories`, and satellites in `/var/opt/gitlab/git-data/gitlab-satellites`.
+By default, Omnibus-GitLab stores Git repository data under `/var/opt/gitlab/git-data`: repositories are stored in `/var/opt/gitlab/git-data/repositories`, and satellites in `/var/opt/gitlab/git-data/gitlab-satellites`.
 You can change the location of